knipferrc/goinit/trunks/react-app/README.md

-# GoInit-React-App
+# Trunk React App
-- An awesome react application
+- An awesome react app generated with trunk